atom/language-shellscript/README.md

+##### Atom and all repositories under Atom will be archived on December 15, 2022.
+Learn more in our [official announcement](https://github.blog/2022-06-08-sunsetting-atom/)
  # ShellScript language support in Atom
 ![CI Status](https://github.com/atom/language-shellscript/actions/workflows/main.yml/badge.svg)

 Adds syntax highlighting and snippets to shell scripts in Atom.